QutEcoacoustics/perch-runner/README.md

 This container has three basic functions:

 1. Generate Perch embeddings for a given audio file
-2. To classify the embeddings given an audio file and one or more additional linear classifiers
+2. To classify the embeddings given an audio file and one or more additional linear classifier
-3. To measure distance between a given sample and a given audio file
+3. To measure distance between a given sample and a given audio file (Not implemented Yet)

 All three commands output results in 5 second chunks.

 At this time we're choosing not to reuse embeddings.
 It is easier to (though much much slower) to ignore the caching and model version problems that come with reusing embeddings.

+4. To train a linear classifier from a set of labelled audio clips, which will output a model file and json metadata file.

 ### Generate embeddings